10 Jun 20 Things to know before traveling to Kenya

 9.3.
 Boda Boda/ Tuk Tuk

 Another way of getting around in the cities and villages are the Boda Boda (motorbikes) and Tuk Tuks which are still cheap but compared to the Matatus more expensive.
-If you use a Boda Boda please ask the driver for a helmet as most of them don´t provide helmets which is super dangerous in case something happens.
+If you use a Boda Boda please ask the driver for a helmet as most of them don´t provide helmets which is super dangerous.

 9.4. train/ plane